DragonEarth/computational-problem/README.md

-# computational-problem
+# Computational-problem
-Project Display computational problems in flowchatrs and thier code.
+Project display computational problems in Flowchatrs and thier code.

 **Example of page one in Computational problems**